Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 South Florida Stats and Trends

-- South Florida has covered the spread on two occasions this year.
+- Thus far this year South Florida has two wins against the spread.

-- The Bulls have been underdogs by 8.5 points or more four times this year and have covered the spread twice.
+- This season, the Bulls have two against the spread wins in four games as an underdog of 8.5 points or more.

-- South Florida has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).
+- South Florida's games this season have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

-- The Bulls have turned the ball over seven times, two fewer times than the Golden Hurricane have forced turnovers (9).
+- The Bulls have seven giveaways this season, while the Golden Hurricane have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.